williamxsp/codeigniter-queue-worker/README.md

 <img src="https://raw.githubusercontent.com/yidas/codeigniter-queue-worker/master/img/introduction-structure.png" />

-Listener could continue to run for detecting new jobs until it is manually stopped or you close your terminal.
+Listener (Daemon) could continue to run for detecting new jobs until it is manually stopped or you close your terminal.
 On the other hand
 , Worker could continue to run for processing new jobs until there is no job left, which the workers could be called by Listener.

 Launcher is suitable for launching a listener process, which the running Listener process could be unique that the second launch would detect existent listener and do NOT launch again.